FuchsiaOS/FuchsiaOS-docs-zh_CN/concepts/components/v2/topology.md

 ## Component instances {#component-instances}

-A _component instance_ is a distinct embodiment of a [component][glossary-component] running in its own sandbox that is isolated from other component instances (including other instances of the same component).
+A _component instance_ is a distinct embodiment of a [component][glossary.component] running in its own sandbox that is isolated from other component instances (including other instances of the same component).

 You can often use the terms component and component instance interchangeably